Actively Recruiting

 You may qualify if you...

-• Chronic traumatic spinal cord injury at or above the T6 spinal segment
+• Chronic traumatic spinal cord injury (non-progressive, with complete motor paralysis) at or above the T6 spinal segment.

-• More than 1 year post injury and at least 6 months since any spinal surgery
+• More than 1 year post injury and at least 6 months from any spinal surgery.

-• No painful musculoskeletal dysfunction, unhealed fracture, pressure sore, or active infection interfering with testing
+• No painful musculoskeletal dysfunction, unhealed fracture, pressure sore, or active infection that may interfere with testing.

-• Women of childbearing potential must have a negative pregnancy test before baseline and use adequate contraception or abstinence during the trial and for 28 days after
+• For women of childbearing potential: negative pregnancy test before baseline, use of adequate contraception or abstinence during the trial and for 28 days after, stable hormonal contraception if used.

-• Sexually active males with partners of childbearing potential must use adequate contraception or abstinence during the trial and for 28 days after
+• For sexually active males with female partners of childbearing potential: use adequate contraception or abstinence during the trial and for 28 days after.

 Not Eligible